Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 24. Coffee Grounds

-To make a homemade nitrogen fertilizer for plants, add two cups of coffee grounds to five gallons of water and leave it overnight.
+To make a homemade nitrogen fertilizer for plants, add 2 cups of coffee grounds to 5 gallons of water and let it sit overnight.
 Afterward, strain the liquid and spray the plant leaves with it.

-Green tea leaves act as manure.
-When added to the soil, they benefit a plant’s overall health.
-Just sprinkle them on top of the soil around your plants.
+When added to the soil, green tea leaves can benefit a plant’s overall health.
+Just sprinkle them over the soil around your plants.

 Alternatively, you can make a DIY liquid fertilizer by soaking a few used green tea bags in water for 24 hours.
 Afterward, you can use it to water your plant beds and houseplants.